iamkimyeonju/Game-Theory-with-R/10 - Efficient Mechanisms.md

 #### Efficiency, Budget Balance and Individual Rationality

+> [!NOTE]
-Theorem (Myerson-Satterthwaite)
+> Theorem (Myerson-Satterthwaite)
+>
-There exist distributions on the buyer’s and seller’s valuations such that; There does not exist any Bayesian incentive - compatible mechanism is simultaneously efficient, weakly budget balanced and interim individual rational
+> There exist distributions on the buyer’s and seller’s valuations such
+> that; There does not exist any Bayesian incentive-compatible mechanism
+> is simultaneously efficient, weakly budget-balanced and interim
+> individual rational

 #### Proof